LeHuman/CS528/notes.md

 Sequential composition requires that all queries satisfy esp
 - Easier to implement, used when there is overlap

-postprocessing should not lead to any data leaks
+Postprocessing should not lead to any data leaks
+- not considered a composition method, does not consume privacy budget

 ### Differential private k-means